Student Misconduct

 Electronic Devices Taken away and parent/adult picks up Taken away, parent/adult picks up and short-term suspension

-Refusing to follow reasonable directions of staff Lunch detention Long-term suspension (90 days)
+Refusing to follow reasonable directions of staff Detention Long-term suspension

 Prior to the imposition of a corrective action or punishment upon a special education student, the school principal and special education staff who have knowledge of the student’s disability will determine if there is a causal relationship between the disability and the misconduct giving rise to the corrective action or punishment.
 When a relationship is found to exist, special education programming procedures shall be employed.